alielasfoury/alielasfoury.github.io/_posts/2020-08-23-levelup0x07ctf-writeup.md

 GPS coordinates: `37° 43' 58.53" N 122° 30' 8.48" W`

-We can search for that place on Google Maps by those coordinates, which is found to be San Francisco Zoo.
+We can search for that place on Google Maps by those coordinates, which is found to be **San Francisco Zoo**.

 ![]({{ 'assets/images/writeups/bugcrowd/levelup0x07ctf-writeup/13.png' | relative_url }})